 How to Remove Snow from Composite Decking

 Composite decking constructions in MA also have their own needs when it comes to deicing the surfaces, and beyond our simple removal recommendations, ice melt or rock salt tends to work best.
-You’ll want to make sure that your product selections is safe for concrete, flagstone, and of course pets, humans, and grasses or shrubbery that may present of frequent your decking area before use.
+You’ll want to make sure that your product selections are safe for concrete, flagstone, and of course pets, humans, and grasses or shrubbery that may present of frequent your decking area before use.
 Always avoid any ice melts with added colorants, as they can stain your deck.
-When warm weather arrives, you can remove any product build of with warm water and a scrub, or invest in a professional pressure washing.
+When warm weather arrives, you can remove any product build off with warm water and a scrub, or invest in a professional pressure washing.